edgexfoundry/edgex-docs/docs_src/examples/app-service-examples/camera-management/Ch-CameraManagement.md

         ```

     !!! note
-        Please note that both the services in this file need the full path to be inserted for their volumes.
+        Please note that both the services in this file need the absolute path to be inserted for their volumes.

 1. Run the following command to start all the Edgex services.